tymyrddin/blue/source/docs/shadows/red-lantern/kickoff/to-his-eminence.md

-# To His Eminence, the Patrician of Ankh‑Morpork, (Dec 20, 2025)
+# To His Eminence, the Patrician of Ankh‑Morpork

+December 20, 2025

 Sir,